hbar/python-BeamDynamicsTools/README.md

 # Beam Transport Simulation Code

-Ion beam trajectory and envelope dynamics code written to simulate ion beams in complex magnetic fields.
+`python-BeamDynamicsTools` is a python library for simulating ion beam trajectories and the phase space envelope dynamics with 3D boundary conditions in complex magnetic fields.

 Examples
 ========